luiz-otavio/luiz-otavio/README.md

 I'm 15 years old brazilian child.
 I like things such as programming, languages, data-science and DevOps since August in 2019.
 To be honest, I wanna increase my programming skills in good environments with micro-services built-in Golang, Java, Lua or something like that.
 Because of my newer age, I'm not so good in team working or communicate, so those things must be hard to me.
-I like another things like math, history and physics.
+Also, I like another things like math, history and physics.

 <img align='right' src="https://github-readme-stats.vercel.app/api?username=luiz-otavio&count_private=true&&show_icons=true&theme=dracula">